Automatic OG images

 What are OG Images?

-When someone shares your page on LinkedIn, Twitter, Facebook, or any other social platform, a compelling preview image can make the difference between a scroll-past and a click-through.
-These Open Graph (OG) images are the first impression your content makes.
+When someone shares a page on LinkedIn, Twitter, Facebook, or any other social platform, a compelling preview image can make the difference between a scroll-past and a click-through.
+These Open Graph (OG) images are the first impression content makes.

 Until now, creating these images meant either manually designing them in graphics software or setting up complex image generation pipelines.
-I wanted to remove that friction entirely.
+The goal was to remove that friction entirely.

 What's new

 Starting today, every project and page in Pagoti automatically generates a beautiful OG image.
-The moment you create or update your content, an image is generated in the background using your project's name and description.
+The moment content is created or updated, an image is generated in the background using the project's name and description.

 These images follow a clean, professional design that works across all social platforms.
 They're optimized for the standard 1200×630 pixel format that Twitter Cards, LinkedIn post previews, and Facebook link shares all expect.